FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 ## Help

-From the home directory, enter the <span class="code">help </span>command.
+From the home directory, enter the `help `command.
 For example: